CS 613: Design and

 Datavetenskap, Chalmers Tekniska Hogskola, Goteborg, Sweden.

-paper is a guided tour of Haskell.
-But be warned that the material is
+shall use the next paper for a guided tour of Haskell.
+But be warned that

 [ps].